Atop Mt. Lemmon, eating and drinking options are conveniently located at Ski Valley and Summerhaven.

 However, it is a cozy two-story cabin that regularly cranks out Giant Massive Cookies big enough to feed four people.
 There are standard options like chocolate chip and peanut butter, but try the Rachel, which includes oats, coconut, and butterscotch chips.

-The other popular option is pizza, available by the half-slice, full-slice, 16-inch pie.
+The other popular option is pizza, available by the half-slice, full-slice, or 16-inch pie.

 For toppings, choose from pepperoni, sausage, chicken, olives, green peppers, mushrooms, and onions.